DotSlashNatalie/kritbit/README.md

 # Sending script runs to kritbit

-There is provided runcommand Python script in the scripts directory.
+There is a provided runcommand Python script in the scripts directory.
 This should be modified to fill in data for your script.
 This will wrap the encryption and data structure in an easy to use library.

 To use it just invoke it like so: